Filed by Amplitude Healthcare Acquisition Corporation

 Special Note Regarding Forward-Looking Statements

 Certain statements made herein that are not historical facts are forward-looking statements for purposes of the safe harbor provisions under The Private Securities Litigation Reform Act of 1995.
 Forward-looking statements generally are accompanied by words such as “believe,” “may,” “will,” “estimate,” “continue,” “anticipate,” “intend,” “expect,” “should,” “would,” “plan,” “predict,” “potential,” “seem,” “seek,” “future,” “outlook” and similar expressions that predict or indicate future events or trends or that are not statements of historical matters.
 These forward-looking statements include, but are not limited to, statements regarding future events and other statements that are not historical facts.
 These statements are based on the current expectations of Amplitude's and Jasper’s management and are not predictions of actual performance.
 These forward-looking statements are provided for illustrative purposes only and are not intended to serve as, and must not be relied on, by any investor as a guarantee, an assurance, a prediction or a definitive statement of fact or probability.
 Actual events and circumstances are difficult or impossible to predict and will differ from assumptions.
 Many actual events and circumstances are beyond the control of Amplitude and Jasper.
-These statements are subject to a number of risks and uncertainties, including those included under the header “Risk Factors” in the Registration Statement on Form S-4 filed by Amplitude with the SEC, and actual results may differ materially.
+These statements are subject to a number of risks and uncertainties and actual results may differ materially.
 If any of these risks materialize or if assumptions prove incorrect, actual results could differ materially from the results implied by these forward-looking statements.
 There may be additional risks that Amplitude and Jasper presently do not know or that Amplitude and Jasper currently believe are immaterial that could also cause actual results to differ from those contained in the forward-looking statements.
 In addition, forward-looking statements provide Amplitude's and Jasper’s expectations, plans or forecasts of future events and views as of the date of this communication.
 Amplitude and Jasper anticipate that subsequent events and developments will cause Amplitude's and Jasper’s assessments to change.
 However, while Amplitude and Jasper may elect to update these forward-looking statements at some point in the future, Amplitude and Jasper specifically disclaim any obligation to do so.
 These forward-looking statements should not be relied upon as representing Amplitude’s and Jasper’s assessments as of any date subsequent to the date of this communication.
 Accordingly, undue reliance should not be placed upon the forward-looking statements.